AntonAleksandrov13/python-redis-tool/README.md

 For example, to reshard a Redis cluster, a user has to manually move slots from one node to another.
 Moreover, it is not possible to add more than one node to a Redis cluster once in a time.

-Possible those features will be added natively to redis-cli in [a near future](https://github.com/antirez/redis/issues/4052).
+Possibly those features will be added natively to redis-cli in [a near future](https://github.com/antirez/redis/issues/4052).
 ### Data sharding

 Generally, there are 16383 [hash slots](https://stackoverflow.com/questions/48314328/what-do-we-mean-by-hash-slot-in-redis-cluster) in one Redis cluster instance.